Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Simulation Studies

-Each simulation replicate was estimated by three methods for HDLM: nested tree HDLM, shared tree HDLM, and Gaussian process HDLM.
-We also used two methods for a standard DLM: treed DLM and Gaussian process DLM.
-Simulation scenario 1 was also estimated using the nested tree and Gaussian process HDLM where the modifier tree was fixed to use the true subgroups.
+We applied three models to each simulated dataset: nested tree HDLM, shared tree HDLM and a standard treed DLM for no effect heterogeneity.
+In Supplementary Materials Section 3 we show extended results including Gaussian process HDLM and DLM.
+For each method described, we considered two model selection criteria: mean square prediction error (MSPE) and Watanabe-Akaike information criterion (WAIC) \citep{Watanabe2010AsymptoticTheory}.
+MSPE was calculated as $n^{-1}\sum_{i=1}^n(y_i-\hat{y}_i)^2$, using 5,000 out-of-sample observations while WAIC was calculated on the same 5,000 observations used for model fitting.
+Simulation scenario 1 was also estimated using the nested tree HDLM where the modifier tree was fixed to use the true subgroups.
 All models used 20 modifier trees in the ensemble and were run for 10,000 MCMC iterations thinned to every 5$^{th}$ iteration, following 5,000 burn-in iterations.
+Increasing the number of trees did not improve performance.
 All simulations can be reproduced with \texttt{R} package \texttt{dlmtree}.